- Assistant Professor of Architecture, Harvard University Graduate School of Design

 Around that time, Danielle was doing her financial planning and she began to think of Bennington as a possible beneficiary of her estate: “I realized then that I could make a much larger commitment by including Bennington in my estate plans‚ and this helped me to get over the feeling that I couldn’t do enough to repay the financial and spiritual debt I owe the College.”

-Currently Assistant Professor of Architecture at Harvard University Graduate School of Design, Danielle cites another factor in her decision to provide for Bennington—a natural evolution of priorities: “As you get older, you start to focus on meaning rather than achievement.
+Currently an architect with Goldman Sachs overseeing design for new buildings, Danielle cites another factor in her decision to provide for Bennington—a natural evolution of priorities: “As you get older, you start to focus on meaning rather than achievement.
 You realize that doing something meaningful is important, and that it is essential to support organizations you believe in.
 For me, Bennington is one of those places.”

 Large or small, your gift to Bennington makes you a philanthropist.
 Learn more about becoming a Next Pioneer or making a legacy gift.
 Questions?
 Call 800-598-2979